• Written by

 The Relationship Between Social Security and Medicare

 Medicare and Social Security are both federal programs.
 Because they are both associated with retirement in the United States, people often think they are part of the same organization, but they are not.
-Different agencies run each program within the federal government.
+Different agencies run the programs within the federal government.

-Medicare provides coverage for inpatient and outpatient care, nursing care, prescription drugs and medical supplies to those 65 years or older.
+Medicare provides coverage for inpatient and outpatient care, nursing care, prescription drugs and medical supplies to people 65 or older.
 Social Security oversees paying qualified individuals’ retirement, disability, family and survivor benefits.

 FAQs About Medicare and Social Security